sandhyaparna/Data-Science/Modeling/Outliers & Influential Observations.md

 * Potential Residual Plot

 ### Outlier Treatment
+* Understand why it is happening then use business knowledge
 * Delete obs
 * Transforming and binning values
 * Imputing
 * Treat seperately
+* Use algorithms robust to outliers - like Decision trees

 ### PyOD Library